 Special mention for cinematography: Thomas Schira for the film „After dawn“ (dir.
 Nicolas Graux, Belgium)

-The Youth Jury comprised of: Nikola Jovanović, Nikolina Lazić, Aleksa Spasojević, handed out the award:
+The Youth Jury comprised of: Nikola Jovanović, Nikolina Lazić and Aleksa Spasojević, handed out the award:

 Youth Jury Award (Best Film): “Life lasts three days” (dir.
 Katarina Koljević, Srbija)

-jury’s explanation: Film “Life lasts three days” shows a realistic life story about two characters with completely different ways of living and their influence on each other.
+jury’s explanation: The film “Life lasts three days” shows a realistic life story about two characters with completely different ways of living and their influence on each other.
 The film teaches us how to live freely and not by specific rules.

 Bašta Fest handed out the award:

-Bašta Honour, to Goran Gajić, for outstanding contribution in the promotion of Bajina Bašta and the entire region.
+Bašta Honour, to Goran Gajić, for his outstanding contribution to the promotion of Bajina Bašta and the entire region.